Skip to main content

 Mtsvadi (მწვადი)

-Mtsvadi refers to Georgian shish kebab, typically made with chunks of marinated meat (often lamb, pork, or beef) grilled over an open fire.
-The meat is usually marinated in a mixture of spices, herbs, and often pomegranate juice or wine.
-Mtsvadi is a popular dish enjoyed throughout Georgia, often served with onions, fresh herbs, and Lavash bread.
-It's a staple at Supra (feasts) and can be found in many restaurants and roadside grills.
+Mtsvadi is Georgian shish kebab: chunks of meat (often lamb, pork, or beef) grilled over an open fire.
+The meat is marinated first in spices and herbs, and sometimes pomegranate juice or wine.
+It comes with raw onions, fresh herbs, and Lavash bread, and it's a fixture at any Supra (feast).
+Look for it in restaurants and at roadside grills across the country.

 Lobio (ლობიო)